 Alignment questions

 After sharing a proposal, you can generate alignment questions from the Follow-up tab.
 These are post-proposal questions designed to align expectations with the client before kickoff.
+The alignment flow works as a stepper:- Quimy generates questions covering scope interpretation, priorities, communication preferences, and success criteria.

 - You review and optionally edit the questions.